 Select Page

-Smashers is inspired by the legacy of grandfather Wilson Marcy Powell, a Harvard physicist who developed the magnets for the Calutrons in the Manhattan Project.
+The Atom Smashers is a memoir in virtual reality (Meta Quest).
+It is inspired by the legacy of grandfather Wilson Marcy Powell, a Harvard physicist who developed the magnets for the Calutrons in the Manhattan Project.
 He then became a tenured professor of Physics at UC Berkeley’s Radiation Lab under Ernest O. Lawrence.

-THE STRUCTURE AND FLOW OF SMASHERS
+STRUCTURE AND FLOW

 [Interactivity] Users will be able to walk around the laboratories, experiments and machines that drove physics in the first half of the 20th century.
 Special objects will trigger historical movie clips, photos and other historical artifacts.
-For instance, if a user picks up a journal in Marie Curie’s laboratory, a key page from her diary will be revealed.

 [Shifting World Scale] The scale of the virtual world can shift between the real-world view – the Newtonian world – and the nano view – the particle world – depending on the user’s interaction with the environment.
 For example, if the user clicks on a cloud chamber, she/he will transition to the inside of the cloud chamber and experience the heady and chaotic world of subatomic particles streaking through gas.